How to Get Admission into IITs?- Entrance Exams, Courses, Fees

 Switch toEnglish IconHindi Icon

-How to Get Admission into IITs?- The Indian Institute of Technology, commonly known as IITs, are the most sought after institutes in India.
-Known for their excellent placement records and affordable fee structures, IITs attract every engineering aspirant.
-There are 23 IITs in India, and admission to these premium institutions involves a two-step process.
-First is the minimum score obtained in Class 12 board exams.
-Secondly, scores obtained in JEE Advanced.
+How to Get Admission into IITs?- Candidates willing to secure admission in IITs must have completed Class 12, clear JEE Main and the JEE Advanced examination.
+There are 23 IITs in India, and admission to these premium institutions involves a multi-step process.
+Firstly, secure a minimum score obtained in Class 12 board exams.
+Secondly, qualify and pass the JEE Main exam.
+And finally, secure a valid score in JEE Advanced.
 The final decision-making factor for admission to IIT is the rank secured in JEE Advanced.
 Only the shortlisted candidates will get a seat in an IIT during JoSAA counselling.
 To address any confusion, we have outlined the minimum eligibility criteria for IIT admissions.
+The Indian Institute of Technology, commonly known as IITs, are the most sought-after institute in India.
+Known for their excellent placement records and affordable fee structures, IITs attract every engineering aspirant.

 This Story also Contains